abdullahsahruri/xilinx-fpga-templates/README.md

 ---

-## ❓ FAQ
+## Frequently Asked Questions

 **Q: Do I need to modify the scripts for my project?**
-A: No!
-Scripts are completely generic.
-Just specify your files as arguments.
+A: No. The scripts are completely generic.
+Specify your project name, kernel name, and source files as command-line arguments.

 **Q: Can I use these with existing Makefiles?**
 A: Yes.
-Call scripts from Makefiles or see examples in docs.
+The scripts can be invoked from Makefiles or CI/CD pipelines.
+See documentation for examples.

 **Q: What if I have a custom platform?**
-A: Use `-P platform_full_name` to specify the exact platform string.
+A: Use the `-P platform_full_name` option to specify the exact platform string.

 **Q: How do I add custom v++ flags?**
-A: Edit the `run_hls_synthesis()` or `link_kernels()` functions in the scripts.
+A: Modify the `run_hls_synthesis()` or `link_kernels()` functions in the respective scripts.

 **Q: What versions of Vitis are supported?**
 A: Tested with Vitis 2023.2 and 2024.1+.
-Should work with any recent version.
+Compatible with most recent Vitis versions.

 ---

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Common Issues